2025

 @misc{jacobs2025ham, title={HAM: A Hyperbolic Step to Regulate Implicit Bias}, author={Tom Jacobs and Advait Gadhikar and Celia Rubio-Madrigal and Rebekka Burkholz}, year={2025}, eprint={2506.02630}, archivePrefix={arXiv}, primaryClass={cs.LG} }

-• Sign-In to the Lottery: Reparameterizing Sparse Training From Scratch
+• Sign-In to the Lottery: Reparameterizing Sparse Training

 Advait Gadhikar*, Tom Jacobs*, Chao Zhou, and Rebekka Burkholz